ytmytm/geos-atari/README-Atari.md

 - it needs to read/write 256-byte sectors at a time
 - sectors are addressed by 8-bit track and sector numbers
 - if a device responds to an identifier (disk drive number) it should be possible to change that identifier (DESK TOP uses this feature to swap third drive with one of the first two, but it's purely UI issue, not a system requirement)
+- track 0 doesn't exist
+- DeskTop 64 only knows about 1541/71/81 drives.
+For simplicity disk driver may present itself as a 1541, but it must map sector (18,0) to directory header and sector (18,1) to first directory block even if *GetDirHead* and *Get1stDirEntry* functions handle that already.
+Present RAM drive does just that.

 GEOS Kernal implements on top of that a Commodore DOS-like file system.
 Track number 0 is forbidden, so the largest possible disk/partition (see my [CIAIDE project](https://github.com/ytmytm/c64-ciaide)) may have up to 255 tracks, 256 sectors each for a total of almost 16MB.

 Current RAM drive implementation:

-- uses expanded memory that starts in bank 1, bank 0 is reserved for GEOS Kernal
+- uses expanded memory that starts in bank 1
 - uses tracks with 128 sectors each
 - DeskTop ignores track&sector information for disk directory so track 18 (directory) is mapped to track 1
-- Limited to 256K (Atari 320K), can be quite easily updated to 1024K if reusing 1581 drive code
+- Limited to 256K (Atari 320K), can be quite easily updated to 1024K if reusing 1581 drive code for BAM (block allocation map)

 ### Printer drivers